Should you buy an iPod Touch?

 Table details correct at September 2019.

-If you’re interested in an Apple iPod but consider the price a little high, it’s worth considering buying used items.
-You might be able to get a small saving on Apple’s official refurbished products site, or larger savings and more choice on sites offering refurbished and used products such as Amazon Marketplace, CeX and eBay.
+You might be able to get a small saving by shopping at Apple’s official refurbished products site (where products are 'certified' refurbished by Apple and come with a warranty) or larger savings and more choice on sites offering refurbished and used products such as Amazon Marketplace, CeX and eBay.

 Not only are there great previous generation iPod Touch models, but buying used also gets you access to simpler discontinued iPods including the smaller iPod Nano (which was superb for its time) and iPod Shuffle.